HackDagos/writeups/HackPackCTF 2023/web/WolfHowl.md

 ![site](img/WolfHowl_select_enum_rows.png)

-perfect! now we can start gathering information about where the flag is storing, let's start by listing the database columns:
+perfect! now we can start gathering information about where the flag is stored, let's start by listing the database columns:

 `"UNION SELECT table_schema, table_name, column_name,4 FROM information_schema.columns -- "`